opentracing-contrib/python-flask/example/README.md

 Browse to http://localhost:5000/log and compare the trace in Jaeger.
 The last one has 2 spans instead of 3.
 The span of webserver's GET method is missing.
-That is because in client.py we pass already existing span over the wire, whereas the request from your browser has to tracing data in it.
+That is because client.py starts a trace and passes trace context over the wire, whereas the request from your browser has no tracing context in it.

 ### Add spans to the trace manually:

 In log function of the server app, we are creating current_span.
-This is done to trace the work that is being done to render the response to /log.
+This is done to trace the work that is being done to render the response to /log endpoint.
 Suppose there's a database connection happening.
 By creating a separate span for it, you'll be able to trace the DB request separately from rendering or the response.
 This gives a lot of flexibility to the user.

+Speaking about databases, using install_all_patches() method from opentracing_instrumentation package gives you a way to trace your MySQLdb, SQLAlchemy, Redis queries without writing boilerplate code.

 Following code shows how to create a span based on already existing one.